-Have students read the rubric and check understanding by eliciting examples of questions.
+Have students read the rubric and check understanding by eliciting examples of questions that belong to the areas listed.
 Then, have students write the questions for their surveys.
 Ask students to answer each other's surveys and evaluate the different productivity hacks.
 Regroup students so they can share their findings with others.